OluwajembolaO/SkyHigh/README.md

 ## Tech Stack
 Frontend: HTML, CSS, Bootstrap, and JavaScript for a clean and responsive user interface.

-Backend: Flask and Python with AI-powered functionalities to enhance ???.
+Backend: Flask and Python with AI-powered functionalities to enhance image generation.

 Database: SQL for managing user interactions and login information.